Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Constructing real holomorphic sections

-and let $M_k(t)=\mathcal M(\Phi_t,\gamma_k)$ be the monodromy of $\Phi_t$ along $\gamma_k$.
-The moduli space of representations can be parametrized using so-called Fricke coordinates.
-Define Since $M_k \in \SL(2, \C), $ the trace $s_k$ determines the eigenvalues of $M_k, $ i.e., the conjugacy class of the local monodromy $M_k.$ For the symmetric case considered in this paper we restrict to for $t\in]0,\tfrac{1}{4}[$ and the following classical result by Fricke-Voigt holds. \begin{proposition} Consider a $\SL(2,\C)$-representation on the $4$-punctured sphere $\Sigma$.
-Let and let $U=s_{1,2}$, $V=s_{2,3}$, $W=s_{1,3}.$ Then the following algebraic equation holds When satisfying \eqref{eq:quadratic} the parameters $s$ and $U,V,W$ together determine a monodromy representation $\rho \colon \pi_1(\Sigma) \rightarrow$ SL$(2, \C)$ from the first fundamental group of $\Sigma$ into SL$(2, \C)$.
+The moduli space of representations can be parametrized using the so-called Fricke coordinates.
+Define Since $M_k \in \SL(2, \C), $ the trace $s_k$ determines the eigenvalues of $M_k, $ i.e., the conjugacy class of the local monodromy $M_k.$ For the symmetric case considered in this paper we restrict to for $t\in (0,\tfrac{1}{4})$ and the following classical result by Fricke-Voigt holds. \begin{proposition} Consider a $\SL(2,\C)$-representation on the $4$-punctured sphere $\Sigma$.
+Let and let $U=s_{12}$, $V=s_{23}$, $W=s_{13}.$ Then the following algebraic equation holds When satisfying \eqref{eq:quadratic} the parameters $s$ and $U,V,W$ together determine a monodromy representation $\rho \colon \pi_1(\Sigma) \rightarrow$ SL$(2, \C)$ from the first fundamental group of $\Sigma$ into SL$(2, \C)$.
 By imposing the symmetries \eqref{symmetry-fix4}, this representation is unique up to conjugation. \end{proposition}

-\begin{proof} For the first (classical) part of the proposition see for example \cite{gold}.
-Whenever the representations are irreducible, \cite{gold} moreover shows that they are uniquely determined by their global traces $U,V, W $ up to conjugation, even without symmetry assumptions.
-By \cite[Lemma 5]{gold} a representation is reducible if and only if for all $i,j$.
-For $t\in]0,\tfrac{1}{4}[$ \eqref{eq:quadratic} then implies that
+\begin{proof} For the first (classical) part of the proposition see for example \cite{gold2}.
+Whenever the representations are irreducible, \cite{gold2} moreover shows that they are uniquely determined by their global traces $U,V, W $ up to conjugation, even without symmetry assumptions.
+By \cite[Lemma 5]{gold2} a representation is reducible if and only if for all $i,j$.
+For $t\in (0,\tfrac{1}{4})$ \eqref{eq:quadratic} then implies that

-It can be easily checked that for each of the 3 possibilities there is a unique (up to conjugation with $C$ and $D$) Fuchsian potential satisfying the symmetry assumptions \eqref{symmetry-fix4}. \end{proof} Using the above proposition the reality condition \eqref{DPWreality} on the potentials $\eta_t$ is equivalent to with $()^*$ as defined in \eqref{fstar}.
+It can be easily checked that for each of the 3 possibilities there is a Fuchsian potential, unique up to conjugation with $C$, $D$, and $CD,$ satisfying the symmetry assumptions \eqref{symmetry-fix4} and inducing the corresponding totally reducible representation. \end{proof} Using the above proposition the reality condition \eqref{DPWreality} on the potentials $\eta_t$ is equivalent to with $()^*$ as defined in \eqref{fstar}.
 The goal of this section is thus to solve the following Monodromy Problem

-using a similar implicit function theorem as in \cite{HHT1, HHT2}.
-Note that it remains to show that the so-constructed real holomorphic sections are negative (and in the component of twistor lines).
-This is done in Corollary \ref{computingthecomponent} below.
+using a similar implicit function theorem argument as in \cite{HHT1, HHT2}.
+By Lemma \ref{lem:sufsec} and Proposition \ref{Pro:Friecke} we then obtain real holomorphic sections of $\mathcal M_{DH}(\C P^1,p_1+\dots+p_4,t).$ It then remains to show that the so-constructed real holomorphic sections are negative and in the connected component of twistor lines.
+This is done in Theorem \ref{computingthecomponent} below.